 - Child Care Center: care provided in a facility, usually non-residential, that for part or all of the day provides care to children in the absence of the parent.
-Centers are licensed by Child Care Administration. - Family Child Care: regulated care given to a child younger than 13 years-old, in place of parental care for less than 24 hours a day; in a residences other than the child's residence; and for which the provider is paid.
-Regulated by Child Care Administration. - Head Start: pre-school programs for 2 to 5 year-olds from low-income families.
-Licensed by Child Care Administration and/or local boards of education. - Home/Informal Care: care by parent(s) or a relative. - Non-Pubic Nursery School: Pre-school programs with an educational focus for 3 and 4 year-olds that are usually part day for nine months of the year.
-Approved or exempted by the Maryland State Department of Education. - Pre-kindergarten: public school pre-kindergarten education for 4 year-olds.
+Centers are licensed by Maryland State Department of Education/Office of Child Care. - Family Child Care: regulated care given to a child younger than 13 years old, in place of parental care for less than 24 hours a day; in a residences other than the child's residence; and for which the provider is paid.
+Regulated by Maryland State Department of Education/Office of Child Care. - Head Start: pre-school programs for 2 to 5 year olds from low-income families.
+Licensed by Maryland State Department of Education/Collaboration and Program Development Branch, and/or local boards of education. - Home/Informal Care: care by parent(s) or a relative. - Non-Pubic Nursery School: Pre-school programs with an educational focus for 3 and 4 year olds that are usually part day for nine months of the year.
+Approved or exempted by the Maryland State Department of Education. - Pre-kindergarten: public school pre-kindergarten education for 4 year olds.
 Administered by local boards of education and regulated by the Maryland State Department of Education.

-The County and Statewide Fully Ready Composite Results chart shows the total number of children "fully ready" in each county in comparison to the total number of children "fully ready" across the state.
+The Fully Ready Composite Results chart shows the total number of children "fully ready" in each county in comparison to the total number of children "fully ready" across the state.

-The Percentage of Kindergarten Students Assessed as Fully Ready by Domain and Subgroup chart shows a 2001-2002 and 2008-2009 comparison of the number of students fully ready in each county by race, gender, and the three educational subgroups as follows:
+The Percentage of Kindergarten Students Assessed as Fully Ready chart shows a 2001-2002 and 2009-2010 comparison of the number of students fully ready in each county by race, gender, and the three educational subgroups as follows:

-- Special Education: students who are designated as having and IEP (Individualized Education Program) or 504 Plan. - LEP: students who are designated as having Limited English Proficiency - FARMS: students who are designated as receiving Free and Reduced Meals.
+- Special Education: students who are designated as having an IEP (Individualized Education Program) or 504 Plan. - ELL: students who are designated as English Language Learners. - FARMS: students who are designated as receiving Free and Reduced Meals.

-The County MMSR Kindergarten Assessments Results chart

-shows a 2007-2008 and 2008-2009 comparison of each county's MMSR Kindergarten Assessment results in each of the seven MMSR domains.
+The MMSR Kindergarten Assessments Results chart shows a 2001-2002 and 2009-2010 comparison of each county's MMSR Kindergarten Assessment results in each of the seven MMSR domains.
 A student will be assigned to a readiness category based on how the teacher assessed the student's ability to demonstrate appropriate knowledge and skills using the MMSR Kindergarten Assessment.

 The readiness categories are as follows: